What is Real Talk?

 Can I link up with other practitioners in my organisation, locality or speciality who are using Real Talk?

 Yes we encourage this.
 There are already active groups of facilitators and this is an effective way of building a community of practice.
-The Blog on the Real Talk website aims to build up networks and sharing of good practice.
+Please email the Real Talk team on email@example.com if you would like information regarding Real Talk activity in your area.
+We are in the process of building up a network of users and sharing of good practice.

 Does Real Talk link to published evidence?